High-Fidelity Qutrit Entangling Gates for Superconducting Circuits: Introduction

 Quantum error correction (QEC) \cite{https://doi.org/10.48550/arxiv.2111.08894} is necessary for noisy intermediate-scale quantum (NISQ) \cite{preskill2018quantum} computers to realize their full potential.
 The surface code \cite{surface1,surface2} using qubits is considered the main route to fault tolerance \cite{ai2021exponential,marques2021logical,krinner2021realizing,zhao2022realization}, though its technical challenges have led the community to explore other approaches that could have more favorable QEC schemes, such as storing a two level system in the large Hilbert space of quantum oscillators \cite{campagne2020quantum, grimm2020stabilization}.
 Another alternative is to use $d$-dimensional quantum objects, or qudits, which mobilize a larger and more connected computational space than their qubit counterparts.
 Qutrits, the simplest form of qudits, can provide advantages in QEC for magic state distillation \cite{PhysRevX.2.041021,PhysRevLett.113.230501}, compactly encoding qubits \cite{PhysRevLett.116.150501}, and can be used to encode logical qutrits themselves \cite{PhysRevA.97.052302, Muralidharan_2017, 8248788}.
-There are several proposals utilizing qutrits to improve quantum algorithms \cite{PhysRevA.96.012306,singlequdit,PhysRevLett.94.230502,PhysRevA.103.032417} and in the short term, qutrits can improve quantum simulation \cite{sqed-simulation} and other NISQ applications \cite{10.1145/3307650.3322253}.
+Additionally, there are several proposals utilizing qutrits to improve quantum applications such as factoring with Shor's algorithm \cite{PhysRevA.96.012306}, performing the quantum Fourier transformation \cite{PhysRevA.103.032417}, providing speedups for oracle based quantum algorithms \cite{singlequdit}, improving quantum simulation \cite{sqed-simulation}, and asymptotically improving algorithms such as Grover's search \cite{10.1145/3307650.3322253, PhysRevLett.94.230502}.
 Realizing multi-qudit systems, however, is challenging due to the complexities of the larger Hilbert space.
 Nonetheless, coherent control of qudits has been performed in several physical platforms \cite{ringbauer2022,ringbauer2021universal,lanyon2008manipulating,photonic-qudit,PhysRevLett.105.223601, scrambling}.
 While state of the art experiments have demonstrated high-fidelity qudit entangling gates with trapped ions \cite{ringbauer2022, ringbauer2021universal} and photonic circuits \cite{photonic-qudit}, generating high-fidelity, maximally entangling two-qudit gates remains a major challenge in superconducting circuits.